THE MARRIAGE SACRAMENT

 The Sacrament of Matrimony is theologically defined by the potential of a man and woman to create a new life in the form of offspring.
 All Sacraments of the Church reflect a strong bias in keeping with producing life in its many forms.
 The Sacrament of Matrimony was not instituted to give free license to individuals so that they may engage in morally acceptable sexual behavior, nor was it created to become a financial convenience of political law.
 It was provided as a Sacrament so that mankind might fulfill God’s command to be fruitful and multiply.
 Because a same-sex union cannot, by virtue of its establishment.
 The Orthodox Catholic Church feels such a dramatic change in Sacramental definition and validity must come directly from an ecumenical council, as no one bishop or a small gathering of bishops is qualified to redefine Sacramental Theology to this extent.
 We pray for the Holy Spirit to continue to guide the One Holy Catholic and Apostolic Church in this matter.
 We feel the queer community deserves an enlightened answer, which the Orthodox Catholic Church admits it regretfully does not possess at this time.

 The effect of the Sacrament is an increase in sanctifying grace for the spouses, participation in the divine life of God Himself.

 SAME-SEX MARRIAGE RITE

 While the church as a whole has not agreed on the issue of the Marriage Sacrament for same-sex couples, we recognize that in many jurisdictions, same-sex marriage is legal.
-It is resulting in the celebration of same-sex marriage rites at many Old Catholic Rite churches across the country, including our own.
+It is resulting in the celebration of same-sex marriage rites at many sister churches across the country, including our own.
 Also, couples can request gender-neutral marriage rites.

 To request clergy for your special day (Sacramento or Rite), please contact us at least nine months before your wedding date.